 Made from grapes whose vines enjoy ample sunshine and a warm Mediterranean climate, this pinot is fresh and elegant with slightly toasted and spicy notes.
 The winemakers suggest enjoying with strip steak, sauteed vegetables, teriyaki chicken, portobello mushrooms, and soft cheese.

 Beaujolais-Villages, France | $10

 This is one of those ubiquitously loved, well-rounded reds I always snag before checking out.
-The Gamay grapes lend juicy flavors of strawberry, cherry and plum with some subtle spice afternotes.
+The Gamay grapes lend juicy flavors of strawberry, cherry, and plum with some subtle spice afternotes.
 It’s light enough to drink with seafood but structured enough to take on beef.
-This is all-in-all a fabulous value wine for weeknight dinners at home.
+All-in-all, this is a fabulous value wine for weeknight dinners at home.
 Decant and let it air for at least 30 minutes to fully experience the earthiness and tannins.

 Badet Clement Pontificis GSM

 I have to say, the impressive label matches the tastiness inside, but the price doesn’t.
 This is a GSM (short-hand for a blend of Grenache, Syrah, and Mourvedre) from the Rhone Valley in the South of France, so you get the rich fruitiness of Grenache with the spicy qualities of Syrah and the darker fruit flavor and structure of Mourvedre.